arnauKL/dwl-ak/README.md

 ## Patches

 - [`dwl-bar`](https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/bar): uses `slstatus` to output info into dwl, which now has a bar.
-- `wallust` integration: added a way to re-compile dwl using wallust to generate a theme (`dwl-colors.h`)
+- `wallust` integration: added a way to re-compile dwl using wallust to generate a theme (`dwl-colors.h`) (homemade).
+- mouse warping: simmilar to hyprland.
+When changing focus with Alt+J / Alt+K, have the mouse warp to the center of the new client (homemade).